 - whether you've kept the payments up to date.

 We'll use credit scoring to help us decide whether to lend you money.
-We can also use it to set interest rates for some products.
 Credit scoring works by awarding you points based on the information that:

 - you give us about yourself